harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/tw_index.md

 Harmony offers several advantages for comparing instruments in psychology and the social sciences.

 **1. Efficiency:** Harmony automates the process of comparing questionnaire items, saving researchers significant time and effort.
-This allows them to focus on analyzing the data and interpreting the results.
+This allows them to focus on analysing the data and interpreting the results.

-**2. Objectivity:** Harmony's natural language processing and generative AI models provide a more objective approach to harmonization compared to manual methods.
+**2. Objectivity:** Harmony's natural language processing and generative AI models provide a more objective approach to harmonisation compared to manual methods.
 This reduces the risk of human error and bias.

 **3. Consistency:** By using Harmony to compare instruments across studies, researchers can ensure consistency in their analyses and improve the reliability of their findings.